-This letter is requesting to be
+to be

-excused on the following days: from: to:
+- , : to:

 Reason for Absence:

-absence.
-I also understand that it is solely the responsibility of the student to request help from the teacher in order to be on level with the rest of the class.
-Parent's Signature Date
+number of days absent plus one as si previously known projects due during nust be completed within a timely matter (the tated in the handbook).
+I understand that any this time frame must be turned in prior to plely the responsibility of the student to request level with the rest of the class.

+ate

-Approval has been given for the above student to be excused from his/her classes on the dates as stated above.
-The teacher is responsible for gathering the student's work together and seeing that the student receives any additional help upon request.
+student to be excused from his/her classes on is responsible for gathering the student's work ceives any additional help upon request.

 Principal's Signature Date

-I acknowledge receipt of this pre-appreceives all missed work and any add pproval for absence and will see that the student litional help if needed.
-Teacher's Signature Date
+I acknowledge receipt of this pre-appro receives all missed work and any addition oval for absence and will see that the student nal help if needed.

+Teacher's Signature